- My Account

 - Energy Partners

-More information on Boulder municipalization is available on YourBoulderEnergy.com (link to the right).
+More information on these events and the supporting information is available at www.
+YourBoulderEnergy.com (link to the right) or contact Craig Eicher.

 See how Xcel Energy is meeting the renewables challenge.

 Our products and services differ based on state.
 Please select your state (or the state you're interested in) from the list to the left.

 Why do our products and services differ based on state?
 Because our business is regulated by state.
 We have regulated operations in eight Western and Midwestern states.
 The different regulatory body for each state we serve determines what products and services we deliver in that state.